spookylukey/django-views-the-right-way/source/preconditions.rst

 not compose**.
 I've said it :ref:`before <multiple-mixins>` but it is worth repeating.
 You can have two mixins that work perfectly apart, but fail together.
 To be sure that they do compose, you have to **know the implementation**.
-Further, it's entirely possible that when you first put them together there is no issue, but a later change means they may start failing in the worst possible way — **silently**.
+Further, it’s entirely possible that when you first put them together there is no issue, but a later change means they may start failing in the worst possible way — **silently**.